devrsk/Webstack-Portfolio_Project/README.md

 ### Backend Dependencies

 Run the following commands in your backend terminal:
-- npm i bcrypt
-- npm i body-parser
-- npm i jsonwebtoken
-- npm i nodemon
-- npm i multer --save
-- npm i nodemailer --save
+- npm i

 ### rontend Dependencies

 Run the following commands in your frontend terminal:
-- npm install react-icons --save
-- npm i google-maps-react
-- npm install react-bootstrap bootstrap
-- npm i contentful
+- npm i

 ## Project Setup